ALTEMIS-DOE/plume-visualization/README.md

 ## How to run the code?
 This code needs as input the following params:
-- the directory containing the plot_mesh and plot_data files.
+- `--input_dir`: the directory containing the plot_mesh and plot_data files.
-- the layer of interest
+- `--layer_number`: the layer of interest.
-- the variable/element of interest
+- `--variables_of_interest`: the variable/element of interest.
+Currently this only supports a single variable, but in the later versions it will support multiple variables of interest.
+- `--gif_fps`: frames per second for creating the output GIF.
+- `--temp_out_dir`: temporary output directory where all the intermediate output files are stored.

 These commands can also be specified in a configuration file.
 Check [`src/main.cfg`](src/main.cfg).